colinhumber/HUMAStarPathfinder/README.md

       - (CGPoint)positionForTileLocation:(CGPoint)tileLocation;

 Converts a tile location to the position on screen.
-The returned CGPoint is relative to the specified coordinateSystemOrigin value.
+The provided CGPoint is relative to the specified coordinateSystemOrigin value.
 If `HUMCoodinateSystemOriginTopLeft`, the position is relative to the top-left of the screen.
 If `HUMCoodinateSystemOriginBottomLeft`, the position is relative to the bottom-left of the screen.

       - (CGPoint)tileLocationForPosition:(CGPoint)position;